...

 Porto, the second-largest city in Portugal and a UNESCO World Heritage Site, is a must-visit destination for travelers who want to explore the best of European culture.
 Porto has something for everyone with its stunning architecture, vibrant nightlife, and delicious cuisine.

-Whether you’re looking for an action-packed weekend filled with adventure or just some time away from it all to relax and take in the sights, this 2 days in Porto guide will help you make the most of your stay!
+Whether you’re looking for an action-packed weekend filled with adventure or just some time away from it all to relax and take in the sights, this 2 days in Porto itinerary will help you make the most of your stay in Porto!

-From exploring ancient churches to sampling local wines at one of the city’s many wine bars, plenty of activities can be enjoyed by spending two days in Porto.
+From exploring ancient churches to sampling local wines at one of the city’s many wine bars, plenty of activities can be enjoyed during your two days in Porto.
 So let’s get started and discover what makes this charming city so special!

 This article may contain affiliate / compensated links.
 For full information, please see our disclosure here.